• Skip to primary navigation

 • Newer vehicle inspection (designed for vehicles that my be still under factory warranty)

-• Only vehicles that are 3 years old or newer with less than 50K miles located in Vancouver Washington are eligible
+• Only vehicles that are 3 years old or newer with less than 36K miles are eligible

 • Everything in the Platinum inspection excluding: Interior condition report, accessory testing, lifting the vehicle, and a test drive